Getting financial support for your internship abroad.

 - Bulgaria, Estonia, Croatia, Latvia, Lithuania, Malta, Macedonia, Poland, Romania, Slovakia, Slovenia, Czech Republic, Hungary, Turkey

-Applications shall be sent to the International Office.
-The scholarship holders are selected twice a year by the International Advisory Council of the University of Applied Sciences Nordhausen.
+Applications are to be submitted through the International Office.
+Scholarship recipients are selected twice a year by the Committee of International Relations.

-- for stays abroad in the summer semester: 01 February
+- For internships in the summer semester: 15 January

-- for stays abroad in the winter semester: 01 June
+- For internships in the winter semester: 15 June

-We ask you to fill in the Online Application Form for PROMOS-Grants.
-In addition to the training agreement and, if necessary, a language certificate, we also require the current QISPOS score sheet as well as a letter of motivation.
+Please fill in the Online Application for the PROMOS scholarships.
+In addition to the training agreement ( or an internship contract between the intern and the internship organisation) and, where applicable, you are also required to submit the current Transcript of Records from QISPOS as well as a letter of motivation.

-- Grade average / grade average for language courses
+- Average grades / average grades for language courses

-All university members who are interested in a long-term stay abroad can be supported by the German Academic Exchange Service (DAAD) and other organisations.
-More information can be found in the scholarship database of the DAAD.
+All members of the university who are interested in a longer-term international visit are eligible for funding from the German Academic Exchange Service (DAAD) and other organisations.
+For more information on this, see the DAAD'S scholarship database.

 1. Carlo Schmid Program of the DAAD

-The Carlo Schmid program supports internships in international organizations, EU institutions and selected non-governmental organisations.
-Prerequisites are very good knowledge of English and good command of a second foreign language.
+The purpose of the Carlo Schmid Programme is to provide funding for internships in international organisations, EU institutions and selected non-governmental organisations.
+The requirements are a very good working knowledge of English and a good command of a second foreign language.

 2. ASA program